-Francis Baily Primary School is a large school in Thatcham, West Berkshire.
-We are a two and a half form school for children from Foundations Stage 2 to Year 6 (ages 4- 11).
-We have three classes in each year group consisting of approximately 28 children, and we have 570 pupils on roll.
+Francis Baily Primary School is a large school in Thatcham, West Berkshire which became part of Kennet School Academies Trust in September 2019.
+We are a three form entry school for children from Foundations Stage 2 to Year 6 (ages 4- 11).
+We have three classes in each year group consisting of approximately 30 children, and we have 585 pupils on roll.

 All pupils at Francis Baily Primary school are equally valued, regardless of whether they have special educational needs.
 All pupils are included in all aspects of school life.
 We strive to be an inclusive school in order to foster an understanding of individual needs.
 We provide a caring and safe learning environment in which children develop pride and respect for themselves and others and enjoy their learning.

 - SEN Provision Type

 - Profound and Multiple Learning Difficulties, Medical, Specific Literacy Difficulties, Speech & Language Difficulties, Behavioural, Emotional & Social Difficulties, Autistic Spectrum Disorder, Physical Disability, Hearing Impairment, Moderate Learning Difficulties, Severe Learning Difficulties, Visual Impairment

 - 1.1: How does the school identify children/young people with special educational needs and disabilities?

 Francis Baily Primary School identifies pupils with SEND through part of the school’s monitoring processes and in consultation with parents, teaching staff and other professionals.